 To compare alternate models, we fit all models using maximum likelihood and, as a model selection criterion, we used a derivative form (AIC_c) of Akaike (1973) criterion, discussed in Burnham and Anderson (2002, p.
 66).
 The basic idea behind the Akaike criterion is the following.
 Some process generated the data at hand.
 We do not know this process, but based on past research, we have various candidate models that we think represent this process more or less well.
 Because models are models, however, and not reality, summarizing reality with a model always results in loss of information.
-The Akaike criterion selects the model from a specified set of models that is estimated to lose the least amount of information (Burnham & Anderson,
+The Akaike criterion selects the model from a specified set of models that is estimated to lose the least amount of information (Burnham & Anderson, 2002).
+In this regard, it is an "information-theoretic criterion."
+In practical terms, it selects the model that yields the best maximum likelihood value, but it includes a penalty for adding parameters that one has to estimate with the same amount of data.
+Thus, in loose terms, the question is not "Can we improve the fit with a more complex model?" but rather "Can we improve the fit per unit of added complexity?"
+Burnham and Anderson (2002), Forster and Sober (1994), and Hilborn and Mangel (1997) provide extensive overviews of information-theoretic criteria like the Akaike criterion and their many advantages over more conventional

-Table 3

-Table 2

-Multiple comparisons (Tukey-Kramer) of individual mean payoff, by period, in all combinations of two treatments
+Table 3 Multiple comparisons (Tukey-Kramer) of individual mean payoff, by period, in all combinations of two treatments approaches to data analysis rooted in hypothesis testing.
+Efferson and Richerson (2006) discuss the use of the Akaike criterion specifically with respect to the experimental study of social learning.

+Lower Upper

-Treatment 1 Treatment 2 Lower bound Estimate Upper bound Individual Best color -1.559 -0.434 0.690 Best color Total distribution -2.688 -1.545 -0.402 Total distribution Total distribution -2.196 -1.111 -0.026
+Treatment 1 Treatment 2 bound Estimate bound

+Individual Best color -1.559 -0.434 0.690

+Best color Total distribution -2.688 -1.545 -0.402

+Total distribution Total distribution -2.196 -1.111 -0.026

 The estimate indicated is the estimated difference in the individual mean payoff under Treatment 1 minus the same quantity under Treatment 2.
-The lower and upper bounds for this estimate at α =.05 are also shown.
+The lower and upper bounds for this estimate at $\alpha = .05$ are also shown.